demithehomie/RSS_Validator/README.md

-# XML_Validator
+# RSS_Validator
-A Python script that allows automatic validation for XMLs
+A Python script that allows automatic validation for RSSs